BRS MLA Lasya Nanditha dies in road accident in Telangana; Guv, CM, KCR condole death | Law-Order

 The incident occurred at around 5.10 AM today when the car she was travelling in hit a metal crash barrier on the Outer Ring Road (ORR) between Sultanpur-Patancheru near here resulting in her death on the spot, police said.

-Based on preliminary investigation, police said they suspected that the driver was ''sleepy'' and was allegedly driving the vehicle at a high speed.
+Based on preliminary investigation, police said they suspected that the driver, who is also the MLA's Personal Assistant, was ''sleepy'' and allegedly driving the vehicle at a high speed.

 According to a release from Sangareddy District police, the MLA along with her family members had gone to Sadashivpet mandal of the district in two vehicles on Thursday night and was returning to Hyderabad.